Code-Institute-Submissions/conundrum/README.md

 ##### HTML 5
 Was used to:
-- position and format the elements in the app.
+- position and format the html elements.

 ##### CSS 3
 Was used to: